 Improved observation and planning, using the system of car control really helped boost her confidence.
 She was not suddenly “reacting” to things (which compounded her anxiety) but seeing them well in advance, and planning.
 With rest breaks they covered around 250 miles of motorway driving.
 During that time they covered a huge amount of different situations, traffic types and a number of busy junctions, exits and merging traffic.
 Chris also outlined safety tips and what to do in the event of an emergency or breakdown on a motorway.

 Mrs M came to us as she passed her test in 2007 and had drove for a few months after, then due to various reasons did not need to drive.
-Come 10 years later and she found herself needing to drive again.
+Fast forward many years later and she found herself needing to drive again.

 This refresher driving course was bespoke to the needs of Mrs M. She didn’t suffer any form of driving anxiety, but she knew it was vital that she took a refresher course, split over 2 x 3.5hr sessions to regain her skills behind the wheel.
 The session started off as more of a learner session, where our tutor, John took her to a quieter residential area.
 For this session she decided to use a tutors car with dual controls.
 Initially the basics were covered, a familiarisation with the controls, and also an introduction to the features of modern day cars, such as “start-stop technology”.
 After some basic driving covering clutch use, steering, braking and mirror use, she was ready for more complex, busy roads.